HypnoticMarten77/lit-code/README.md

-# lit-code
+# lit-project
-This is the repository for the code for lit, the Sons of PBJ final semester project.
+This is the repository for lit, the Sons of PBJ final semester project.

 Team Members:
 -Andres Maldonado-Martin